-Exchanges are the old version of stock market and the oldest stock exchange is the probably the Amsterdam bourse where East Indies Trading Company’s shares were traded.
+Exchanges are the old version of the stock market and the oldest stock exchange is the Amsterdam bourse where East Indies Trading Company’s shares were traded.
 At Osaka Rice Exchange future contracts were traded in 1954.
-The US exchanges are highly effective on the basis of its quality of trading, oversight of trading mechanism and members of securities traded.
+The US exchanges are highly effective on the basis of its quality of trading, oversight of trading mechanisms and members of securities traded.

-In past, there were two national exchanges in the United States which are New York Stock Exchange and The American Stock Exchange.
+In the past, there were two national exchanges in the United States which are New York Stock Exchange and The American Stock Exchange.
 NYSE was located on Wall Street while the other was located on trinity place.
 The AMEX was merged with the NASDAQ stock market in early 1999.
-The NYSE was emerged in 1972 when 24 merchants started gathering for exchanging of shares of stocks daily under buttonwood tree.
+The NYSE was created in 1972 when 24 merchants started gathering for exchanging shares of stocks daily under buttonwood trees.
 The bank of New York is recognized as the first corporate stock traded on the exchange.

-The official opening of NYSE happened in 1817 in tontine’s coffeehouse having membership cost of $25.
+The official opening of NYSE happened in 1817 in tontine’s coffee house having membership cost of $25.
 Only 70 stocks were listed in 1825.
-Trading is also carried on in the area of curb exchange near buttonwood tree.
-That curb exchange is later converted into AMEX in 1950s.
+Trading is also carried on in the area of curb exchange near buttonwood trees.
+That curb exchange was later converted into AMEX in the 1950s.

 The trade on the exchange floor is made only by the exchange members.
 Membership is generally referred to as seat.
-Mostly people are not members and they hire the members of exchange to carry out the trade in the shape of buying of securities.
-Such representative person is called broker who receives commission for his efforts.
-In recent years, stocks of approximately $40 billion are traded on NYSE on average daily basis.
+Most people are not members and they hire the members of exchange to carry out the trade in the shape of buying of securities.
+Such a representative person is called a broker who receives commission for his efforts.
+In recent years, stocks of approximately $40 billion are traded on NYSE on an average daily basis.

-The regional exchange of Philadelphia Stock Exchange is established two years before the NYSE.
-Philly along with 13 other smaller exchanges are called as regional exchanges by the investors.
-There are many securities that are listed on national exchange as well as one or more regional exchange.
+The regional exchange of Philadelphia Stock Exchange was established two years before the NYSE.
+Philly along with 13 other smaller exchanges are called regional exchanges by the investors.
+There are many securities that are listed on national exchanges as well as one or more regional exchanges.
 For example Coca Cola is traded on New York, Cincinnati, Chicago, Boston, Pacific and Philly stock exchanges.
 It is also traded on the Germany, Zurich, Switzerland and Frankfurt exchanges.
 Throughout more than 50 countries there are approximately 150 stock exchanges worldwide.
-London Stock Exchange is the oldest continuously stock exchange which is continuously running since 1773.
+London Stock Exchange is the oldest continuous stock exchange which is continuously running since 1773.

 The Specialist System

 The distinctive feature of the NYSE and AMEX is the specialist system.
 The member of exchange known as specialist oversees the trade in particular security.
-The specialist ensures the orderly & fair market in one or more kind of securities.
-There are about 460 specialists and most of them deals with 5 to 10 specified stocks.
-If specialist does not perform properly then he is charged with certain fine.
+The specialist ensures the orderly & fair market in one or more kinds of securities.
+There are about 460 specialists and most of them deal with 5 to 10 specified stocks.
+If a specialist does not perform properly then he is charged with certain fines.

 The NYSE member firms use the SuperDot electronic trading system in which certain orders are sent directly to the specialist’s posts on the floor of exchange without employing the human runner for delivery of order.
 The trade is confirmed back to the member firms by specialists by using the SuperDot system.
-More than 75% of the trading volume on certain day on NYSE stock exchange is occurred through SuperDot system.
+More than 75% of the trading volume on certain days on the NYSE stock exchange occurs through the SuperDot system.

-In market maker system, fair & orderly market is maintained by a group of competing individuals.
+In the market maker system, a fair & orderly market is maintained by a group of competing individuals.
 It is used by the futures exchanges and Chicago Board Exchange.

 In order to reduce temporary volatility in the market, both trading curbs & circuit breakers are used.
 Both of these are slightly different from one another.
-When the Dow Jones Industrial Average moves down or up more than 2% at NYSE, computerized trading through SuperDot system is prohibited through application of circuit breaker.
-In 1998 this happens 366 times on 277 different trading days.
-Even the circuit breaker has activated, the non-computerized trading still continues.
+When the Dow Jones Industrial Average moves down or up more than 2% at NYSE, computerized trading through SuperDot system is prohibited through application of circuit breakers.
+In 1998 this happened 366 times on 277 different trading days.
+Even though the circuit breaker has activated, the non-computerized trading still continues.

 The second type of the capital market is the NASDAQ stock market and is sometimes called over-the-counter market.
 There different types of companies range from small unfamiliar firms to some of the largest companies of the world whose securities are traded on NASDAQ stock exchange.

 The over-the-counter market does not have any actual physical place.
-In fact different brokerage firms, Investment houses and larger commercial banks are connected with worldwide computer network.
-The location of headquarter of computer system is in Trumbull, Connecticut and its backup is present in Rockville.
+In fact different brokerage firms, Investment houses and larger commercial banks are connected with worldwide computer networks.
+The headquarters of the computer system is in Trumbull, Connecticut and its backup is present in Rockville.
 There is an electronic Bulletin Board on which the bids and offers of individual securities are posted.
-The prices of these securities are mentioned in a financial press under a heading that contains term NASDAQ which is abbreviation of National Association of Securities Dealer’s Automated Quotation.
-In February 5, 1971, the NASDAQ price quotation was first appeared.
+The prices of these securities are mentioned in a financial press under a heading that contains the term NASDAQ which is an abbreviation of National Association of Securities Dealer’s Automated Quotation.
+On February 5, 1971, the NASDAQ price quotation first appeared.